cnieg/gitlab-tokens-exporter/README.md

 DATA_REFRESH_HOURS=6 (should be > 0 and <= 24 or else, it will be set to the default value: 6)
-ACCEPT_INVALID_CERTS=yes (DANGEROUS!!! disables HTTPS certificate validation when connecting to gitlab) RUST_LOG (to configure the tracing crate)
+ACCEPT_INVALID_CERTS=yes (DANGEROUS!!! disables HTTPS certificate validation when connecting to gitlab) RUST_LOG (to configure the tracing crate) OWNED_ENTITIES_ONLY=yes (checks only owned projects and groups - useful for gitlab.com)
 ```

 Run the following commands :